 - Completed reports documenting my own observations and those of other guards, as well as surveillance activities.

-- Provided security for assigned premises during evening and nighttime hours.
+- Provide security for assigned premises during evening and nighttime hours.

-- Asked for proper identification from visitors and confronted any trespassers.
+- Ask for proper identification from visitors and confront any trespassers.

-- Patrolled common areas and secured doors and gates.
+- Patrol common areas and secure doors and gates.

-- Worked to ensure workplace safety by enforcing strict security measures.
+- Work to ensure workplace safety by enforcing strict security measures.